-Illnesses and accidents occurring at home are not the school's responsibility and should be referred to your family physician.
+Illnesses and accidents occurring at home are not the responsibility of the school and should be referred to your family physician.
 When a student becomes ill or injured during school hours, per school procedure:

-• For students in PreK, contact will be made with the parent/guardian or authorized emergency contact who is required to pick up and sign out the child or make arrangements for them to be picked up.
+• For students in Grades PreK, contact will be made with the parent/guardian or authorized emergency contact who is required to pick up and sign out the child or make arrangements for them to be picked up.